AmericaSCORESBayArea/scoreslabs/README.md

 - Policy Strategy and Leadership
 - Experiments, Creative Technology, Hacking, Repurposing
 ## Benefits to Impact Organizations and Sector
 - Nonprofits active in Open Source typically have a technology-centered objective.
 Social Impact nonprofits, in particular, depend on discounts from the most established product and platform companies to have access to digital tools at all.
-The
 ### Enabling Tech Disruptions
 ### Re-Enfranchising Target Communities
 ## Benefits to Developers